OutSystems/docs-product/src/ref/apis/intro.md

 API Name | Available As | Description
 ---|---|---
 [PlatformPasswordUtils API](auto/platformpasswordutils-api.final.md) | Referenced extension | Provides you actions for validating and securely storing passwords in the database, compliant with established cryptographic practices.
-[Sanitization API](auto/sanitization-api.final.md) | Referenced extension | Provides methods to avoid code injection in HTML, JavaScript and SQL snippets that need to include untrusted content, i.e., content gathered from end-users.
+[Sanitization API](auto/sanitization-api.final.md) | Referenced extension | Provides methods to avoid code injection in HTML, JavaScript and SQL snippets that need to include untrusted content, i.e., content gathered from end users.

 ## Text